How Much Down Payment Do You Need for a Second Home in Canada?

 Down Payment for a Second Home

-Your second home down payment can be as low as 5%.
-However, any home value above $500,000 will require a 10% down payment.
-For example, if your second home is $800,000, you need a minimum 5% down payment on the first $500,000 while the next $300,000 requires 10%.
-This means your lowest down payment would be $55,000 (500,000*5% + $300,000*10%), or an average down payment of 6.86%.
-This minimum amount is possible due to CMHC mortgage default insurance, explained in more detail below.
+For example, if your second home is priced at $800,000, you need a minimum 5% down payment on the first $500,000, and 10% on the next $300,000.
+This means your lowest down payment would be $55,000 (500,000*5% + $300,000*10%), or an average down payment of 6.875%.

-Down payments below 20% require mortgage default insurance.
-It's federally required to protect your mortgage lender should you stop making mortgage payments.
 There are some additional CMHC requirements if you have a down payment below 20%.
-For example, you must have a credit score above 600 and can't buy a home over $1,000,000.
+For example, you must have a credit score above 600 and can't buy a home over $1,500,000.

 Qualifying for Your Second Home Mortgage

-Your lender will be most concerned if you can handle the increased debt payments.
+Your lender will be most concerned about whether you can handle the increased debt payments.
 They will evaluate your gross and total debt service ratios to determine this.
 These ratios show the percentage of your income going towards property and debt-related expenses.
 As a result, a lower ratio is better because it shows you have more income availability to handle increased debt payments.

 Your Total Debt Service Ratio (TDS) will likely be the limiting factor in qualifying for your second mortgage.
 This ratio shows the percentage of your income going towards all debt obligations, including your primary residence.
 It must be below 44% to qualify for a mortgage in Canada.
-If you are having a hard time meeting this threshold, you could:
+For example, if your monthly income is $10,000, your debt payments must stay under $4,400.

 Secondary Home Lender Requirements